 HSBC’s accounts for kids and teenagers aren’t particularly sophisticated, but they do the job just fine.
 If you already bank with HSBC and you like to do all things money with the same bank, they make a practical, mostly fee-free solution.

-There are only a couple of caveats.
-Firstly, the interest rate on the future saver account is not very competitive, so you might want to shop around for that one.
-Finally, your kid can’t get a debit card until they turn 11, so if you want to start early with personal finance education, you’ll need to look somewhere else.
+However, bear in mind your kid can’t get a debit card until they turn 11, so if you want to start early with personal finance education, you’ll need to look somewhere else.

 Frequently asked questions